awsdocs/aws-parallelcluster-user-guide/doc_source/spot.md

 This behavior changed in AWS ParallelCluster version 2\.9\.0\.
 Earlier versions terminated the job with a state code of `NODE_FAIL` and the node was removed from the scheduler queue\.
 Other nodes that were running the terminated jobs might be scaled down after the configured [`scaledown_idletime`](scaling-section.md#scaledown-idletime) time has passed\.

 SGE
+This only applies to AWS ParallelCluster versions up to and including version 2\.11\.4\.
+Starting with version 2\.11\.5, AWS ParallelCluster doesn't support the use of SGE or Torque schedulers\.
 The job isn't terminated and continues to run on the remaining nodes\.
 The compute node is removed from the scheduler queue, but will appear in the hosts list as an orphaned and unavailable node\.
 The user must delete the job when this occurs \(`qdel <jobid>`\)\.
 The node still displays in the hosts list \(`qhost`\), although this doesn't affect AWS ParallelCluster\.
 To remove the host from the list, run the following command after replacing the instance\.